octabytes/octabytes.github.io/content/applications/fediverse/castopod.md

     - title: Your podcast, everywhere
       description: Manage your podcast in one place, broadcast it everywhere using RSS.
 Castopod allows you to have your podcast show up on Apple Podcasts, Spotify, Deezer, Podcast Addict, Podfriend, …
     - title: Built-in analytics
-      description: Get all the insights of your podcasts and episodes following the market standard with IABv2 guidelines.
-All of the gathered data is anonymized, with respect for your listeners' rights and in conformity with GDPR, CCPA and LGPD laws.
+      description: "Get all the insights of your podcasts and episodes following the market standard with IABv2 guidelines.
+All of the gathered data is anonymized, with respect for your listeners' rights and in conformity with GDPR, CCPA and LGPD laws."
   screenshots:
     - /images/applications/fediverse/castopod/screenshot-1.webp
     - /images/applications/fediverse/castopod/screenshot-2.png